parlaylabs/model/README.md

 Model
 ====

 Model is a high level model specification language.
 It is designed to make expressing high level service graph ideas simple while still providing control at the lower levels.
 This is done using a series of templates and a phase of post template __Kustomize__ invocations as needed.
+The model (which is internally a graph) can then be transformed for use on a runtime.
+For example, we can translate this model to run directly on Kubernetes.
+As best-practice evolves we can change then mappings between the model and the runtime to update an entire fleet at scale.

 While Model uses a YAML formatted document like much of the Kubernetes world it is designed to help minimize how much YAML a product author might have to write to include their container in the connected graph of runtime components.